 The 2017 Legislative Session is now underway with bills being introduced in the Senate and House, and committees of reference are hearing bills.
 With various legislative deadlines upon us, the multi-tasking is picking up speed and intensity.
 As always, I am grateful for the opportunity to serve you - the people of Fort Collins at the State Capitol, and I am working hard to represent the public interest.

 SB-040: Public Access to Government Files sb17-040; concerning public access to files maintained by governmental bodies.
 Sponsors: Kefalas, Gardner/Pabon; introduced 1/11; Passed through Senate Third Reading 3/22.
 Introduced In House - Assigned to House Finance 3/23.
-House finance 4/24.
+House comittee on finance refer amended to appropriations 4/24.

 SB-064: License Freestanding Emergency Departments sb17-064; concerning the licensing of freestanding emergency departments that provide emergency care outside a hospital setting.
 Sponsors: Kefalas/Lontine; introduced 1/13; assigned to State, Veterans, & Military Affairs Comm; postponed indefinitely 2/13.